Formula One: Media coverage

-Formula One is broadcast live or tape delayed in almost every country and territory and attracts one of the largest global television audiences.
+Formula One is broadcast live or tape delayed in almost every country and territory, and attracts one of the largest global television audiences.
 The cumulative television audience for the 2001 season, which was broadcast to 200 territories, was calculated to be 54 billion, and has since fallen to 1.55 billion.

-All broadcasters are provided with an identical world feed produced by Formula One Management.
-Previously, this footage was provided by local broadcasters who had one feed for all, or two separate feeds – a feed for local viewers and a feed for international viewers.
+All broadcasters are provided with an identical world feed produced by Formula One Management (FOM).
+Previously, this footage was provided by local broadcasters who provided one feed for all, or two separate feeds – a feed for local viewers and a feed for international viewers.
 This approach was significantly criticised as viewers would tend to miss out on important action and incidents due to local biases.

-An enhanced package called F1 Digital+ was launched by FOM in 1996, which included live broadcast of all sessions live as well as additional channels including onboard and pit-lane cameras.
+An enhanced package called F1 Digital+ was launched by FOM in 1996, which included live broadcast of all sessions as well as additional channels, including onboard and pit-lane cameras.
 It was initially only offered in Germany, Austria, and Switzerland, though it later became available in France, Italy, Spain, and the UK.
 The service was never financially viable and was discontinued at the end of 2002.

 The official Formula One website has live timing charts that can be used during the race to follow the leaderboard in real time.
-An official application has been available for the Apple App Store since 2009, and on Google Play since 2011, that shows users a real-time feed of driver positions, timing, and commentary.
+An official smartphone application, that has been available for the Apple App Store since 2009 and on Google Play since 2011, shows users a real-time feed of driver positions, timing, and commentary.
 On 26 November 2017, Formula One unveiled a new logo, which replaced the previous "flying one" in use since 1993.

-In March 2018, Formula One announced the launch of F1 TV, an over-the-top streaming platform that lets viewers watch multiple simultaneous video feeds and timing screens in addition to traditional directed race footage and commentary.
+In March 2018, Formula One announced the launch of F1 TV, an over-the-top streaming platform that lets viewers watch multiple simultaneous video feeds and timing screens in addition to traditionally directed race footage and commentary.
 In April 2024, FOM launched a free ad-supported streaming television channel known as the Formula 1 Channel in the United States, which plays classic Grands Prix, documentaries, and analysis from past races.